National-R-D-Intelligence-Lab-NRDIL/nsf-herd-ai-opensource/README.md

 This project provides a set of tools to download, process, and analyze the **National Science Foundation (NSF) Higher Education Research and Development (HERD)** survey data (2010–2024).

-It uses the **Model Context Protocol (MCP)** to allow AI agents (like Cursor Chat or Claude) to query this data using natural language.
+It uses the **Model Context Protocol (MCP)** to allow AI agents to query this data using natural language.

 ## 📋 Overview